yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-from-src-macos.md

 {{< note title="Note" >}}

-CentOS 7 is the recommended Linux distribution for development and production platform for YugabyteDB.
+AlmaLinux 8 is the recommended Linux development platform for YugabyteDB.

 {{< /note >}}